Flat solutions of the 1-Laplacian equation: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Francesco Petitta for bringing to their attention problems related to the \(1\) Laplacian.
-The second author (ACP) was supported by the Fonds de la Recherche scientifique--FNRS.
-He warmly thanks the Dipartimento di Matematica of Sapienza--Universit\`a di Roma for the invitation and hospitality.
+The authors would like to thank Francesco Petitta for bringing to their attention problems related to the \(1\)-Laplacian.
+The second author (ACP) was supported by the Fonds de la Recherche scientifique--FNRS under research grants 1.5.199.10F and J.0026.15.
+He warmly thanks the Dipartimento di Matematica of ``Sapienza'' Universit\`a di Roma for the invitation and hospitality.

 \begin{bibdiv}

 \begin{biblist}